Differentiability of thermodynamical quantities in non-uniformly expanding dynamics: Differentiability results

 \end{proof}

-We will now deduce the differentiability of the equilibrium states $\mu_\phi$ with respect to the potential $\phi$.
+We will now deduce the analyticity of the equilibrium states $\mu_\phi$ with respect to the potential $\phi$.
 In fact, using that $\mu_{f,\phi} = h_{f,\phi} \; \nu_{f,\phi}$ the following consequence is immediate from our previous two differentiability results.